dconlrn/dconlrn.github.io/mlyw.md

 *This tradeoff in complexity is why there’s a tradeoff in bias and variance – an algorithm cannot simultaneously be more complex and less complex.*

+## Types of regression models

+**Simple Linear regression**

+- When one independent variable is used to estimate a dependent variable.

+> Ex.
+Predict CO2 emission vs enginesize of all cars.

+- Independent Variable:
+> - (x) Engine Size

+- Dependent Variable:
+> - (y) CO2emissions

+**Multiple linear regression**

+- When more than one independent variable is used / when multiple independent variables are present.

+> Independent variables effectiveness on prediction
+> Ex.
+Does revision time, test anxiety , lecture attendance and gender have any effect on the exam performance of the student.

+> Predicting impacts of changes:
+- Understanding how the dependent variable changes when we change the independent variables.

 <a id="linreg"></a>

 -------------------------------------------------